Reimbursements to Employees

 Q. Will I be reimbursed for any car insurance I may purchase when renting a car for business travel?

 A. Only when renting a car while in business in a foreign country, in which case you will be reimbursed for only the purchase of collision damage waiver.
 When renting a car for business travel within the United States, do not purchase the optional car insurance.
-The University is a self-insured institution and the purchase of car insurance is not reimbursable.
-When you rent a car from the University preferred car rental agency, National Car Rental, the collision damage waiver is included if the corporate id number (5004460) is given to they agency at time of rental.
+The University of Illinois System is a self-insured institution, and the purchase of car insurance is not reimbursable.
+When you rent a car for system business purposes, from the system preferred car rental agency, National Car Rental, the collision damage waiver is included if the corporate id number (5004460) is given to the agency at the time of rental.

 Q. Is there a Per Diem Calculator?